NakoNachev/masterarbeit_code/README.md

 You can also specify various options like port, reload, etc (more on options can be read here: https://www.uvicorn.org/settings/)

 After that you can navigate to "<host>:<port>/docs" to use the swagger docs for the API (default under localhost will be http://127.0.0.1:8000/docs#)

+## Usage Videos

+The project contains two tutorial videos that explain in detail how the evaluations can be started.
+These can be located under /tutorial_videos.